-Blue Diamond Garden Centres have committed to donating £1 million to the National Trust over three years, which is enabling the Trust to fund important plant conservation projects.
+Blue Diamond Garden Centres have committed to giving a minimum of £1 million to the National Trust over three years, which is enabling the Trust to fund important plant conservation projects.

 Blue Diamond Garden Centres and the National Trust entered into a long-term collaboration in August 2022.